trxxxxkov/chxxxxbot/README.md

-│           └── images/     # Directory for images that are obtained from user ├── .dockerignore        # Ignore files that should not be in Bot's docker container ├── .gitignore           # Ignore secret and temporary files ├── .gitattributes       # Files to use 'git update-index --assume-unchanged' on ├── .env                 # Storage for all environment variables ├── compose.yaml         # Docker compose file
+│           └── images/     # Directory for images that are obtained from user ├── .dockerignore        # Ignore files that should not be in Bot's docker container ├── .gitignore           # Ignore secret and temporary files ├── .env                 # Storage for all environment variables ├── compose.yaml         # Docker compose file
 ├── Dockerfile           # Bot container's Dockerfile